zaidoon1/rust-rocksdb/README.md

 features = ["bindgen-static", "snappy", "lz4", "zstd", "zlib", "bzip2"]
 ```

-Notice that `runtime` and `static` features are mutually exclusive, and won't compile if both enabled.
+Notice that `runtime` and `static` features are mutually exclusive, and won't compile if both are enabled.

 ### LTO